AY Automate

 • Audit your current team's AI fluency.
 How many engineers have production experience with Claude Code, multi-agent frameworks, or RAG pipelines?
 This gap assessment is your starting point.

 • Update your hiring criteria.
-Screen for intent coding capability, not just LeetCode performance.
-Ask candidates to demonstrate agent orchestration and specification-writing, not just algorithmic problem-solving.
+Screen for intent coding capability alongside LeetCode performance.
+Ask candidates to demonstrate agent orchestration and specification-writing on top of algorithmic problem-solving.

 • Build AI-first competency now.
 For teams that need to upskill existing engineers, structured corporate AI training delivers faster results than self-directed learning.